Kharosx0/pdbview/crates/pdb-compare/README.md

 - Recommendations for fixes
 - Test result summaries</parameter>

-## Known Limitations
+## Known Limitations and Expected Differences

-Some minor differences are expected due to implementation details and architectural improvements:
+Some differences are expected due to implementation details and architectural improvements:

+1. **Parse Rate Display**: TPI parse rates around 85% are normal and correct (see "Parse Rate Expectations" section above)
-1. **Type Representation**: The two implementations may represent certain complex types differently due to underlying parser differences
+2. **Type Representation**: The two implementations may represent certain complex types differently due to underlying parser differences
-2. **Primitive Types**: New `ms-pdb` based `ezpdb` provides more detailed primitive type decoding
+3. **Primitive Types**: New `ms-pdb` based `ezpdb` provides more detailed primitive type decoding
+4. **Enum Values**: Enum values are normalized to unsigned for comparison to handle signed/unsigned representation differences (e.g., 0xFF can be U8(255) or I8(-1))
-3. **IPI Stream**: New implementation parses additional IPI types (FuncId, BuildInfo, etc.) that may not be available in the old version
+5. **IPI Stream**: New implementation parses additional IPI types (FuncId, BuildInfo, etc.) that may not be available in the old version
 4. **Symbol Categorization**:
    - **Old `ezpdb`** (pdb crate v0.8): Parses symbols using the `pdb` crate's `global_symbols()` API, which has known quirks like duplicating some non-function public symbols as data symbols
    - **New `ezpdb`** (ms-pdb): Parses comprehensive symbol streams (global + module streams) with proper separation between: